mr-fool/DevEd---Aim-Trainer/README.md

 # Aim Trainer

-This is a circle clicker game with a leaderboard to showcase your high score.
+Aim Trainer is an engaging circle clicker game designed to enhance your reflexes.
 This application primarily uses **React.js** as our framework for building the user interface and **node.js** for the server.

 ## Project Demo